pawelel/my-knowledge-tree/src/site/notes/coding/PowerAutomate/PowerAutomate.md

 [How to overwrite files using the create file action in Power Automate – SharePoint Stuff](https://sharepointstuff.com/2022/04/20/overwrite-files-using-create-file-action/)
 [How To Parse Emails and Populate SharePoint Lists Using Power Automate - YouTube](https://www.youtube.com/watch?v=iA3dYLQbeIw)
 [Restrict the flow for only one run at a time - Power Platform Community](https://powerusers.microsoft.com/t5/General-Power-Automate/Restrict-the-flow-for-only-one-run-at-a-time/td-p/1441250)
+[Get and Remove Duplicates - Power Platform Community](https://powerusers.microsoft.com/t5/Power-Automate-Cookbook/Get-and-Remove-Duplicates/m-p/1662426) - if you need to quickly filter duplicates without apply to each